HujiAnni/DS_HW1/README_FOR_Q2.md

 # DS_HW1

 Please refer to the pdf document named 'Q2.pdf' for the full version of the coding and results shown following each step.

+All the write ups are included in the pdf file.

 ![image](https://github.com/HujiAnni/DS_HW1/blob/main/reference_Q2.png)